 Long Island is the largest island in Boston Harbor in area.
 It is almost twenty percent larger than Peddocks Island, the second largest island in area, although Peddocks has more shoreline due to its protruding heads.
-Long Island has a variety of buildings that have been used for a variety of purposes over the years: from treating mentally ill patients and treating those recovering from addiction, which is ongoing today.
+Long Island has a variety of buildings that have been used for a variety of purposes over the years: from treating mentally ill patients and treating those recovering from addiction, the latter of which is said to be ongoing today.
 (The hospital was the basis for the film Shutter Island and the novel by Dennis Lehane).
-The island also contains thousands of graves, many unmarked, which are though to be those of Native Americans as well as quarantined patients who died of their illnesses.
+The island also contains thousands of graves, many unmarked, which are thought to be those of Native Americans as well as unknown civil was soldiers and quarantined patients who died of their illnesses.
 These are part of the reason for the island’s lack of public access, although it gets even stranger….

 Below is the lookout tower at the far east end of Long Island, overlooking Quincy Bay and Rainsford Island: